Render unto Numerics: Orthogonal Polynomial Neural Operator for PDEs with Non-periodic Boundary Conditions: The OPNO and its fast algorithm

-Based on the compact combination basis of Chebyshev polynomials $\left\{ \phi_k(x) \right\}$ Jie Shen et al. introduced in \cite{shen2011spectral}, we construct the fast Shen transform operator $\mathcal S$ from the physical values of input function to its expansion coefficients on such basis.
-To fulfill this, the Fast Chebyshev Transform ($x\rightarrow T$) is taken first, and then the linear mapping from Chebyshev coeffients to the coeffients of $\phi_k$ ($T\rightarrow\phi$) follows.
+or to $d$-dimensional cases.
+Based on the compact combination basis of Chebyshev polynomials $\left\{ \phi_k(x) \right\}$ that Jie Shen, Tao Tang and Li-lian Wang introduced in \cite{shen2011spectral}, we construct the fast Shen transform $\mathcal S$ that maps an arbitrary function $u \in C(I)$ to its expansion coefficients on the compact combination basis.
+To fulfill this goal, the Shen transform is split into the composition $\mathcal S = \mathcal C_p \circ \mathcal C_h$: the fast Chebyshev transform $\mathcal C_h$ that maps the function into its Chebyshev coefficients is taken first ($x\rightarrow T_k$), and then the fast compacting transform $\mathcal C_p$ mapping the Chebyshev coefficients to the coefficients of compact combinations $\phi_k$ ($T_k\rightarrow\phi_k$) follows.